 If you are interested in learning more about the Canada Soccer Licensing Program, to achieve one of the four award levels, simply Connect and Collaborate and Complete your application!

-The Application Process (AP) infographic is meant to assist you in understanding the process from start to finish.
-See the Ontario Soccer Club Licensing Program Application Process Document below.
-The Eligibility Quiz (EQ) is meant to assist you in determining your eligibility for the various levels within the program.
+The Application Process (AP) infographic is meant to assist you in understanding the process from start to finish, you can find the AP below.
+The Eligibility Quiz (EQ) is meant to assist you in determining your eligibility for the various levels within the program, you can find the EQ below.
 Ultimately, the Club / Organization will decide which level they want to apply for but this useful tool will assist you in that process.

-Canada Soccer's Club Licensing Program is made up of five categories developed to be an inclusive, principles-based approach to overall systems improvement across the country.
+Canada Soccer's Club Licensing Program is made up of four categories developed to be an inclusive, principles-based approach to overall systems improvement across the country.

-For professional clubs, the Canada Soccer National Club Licence is granted to organizations who meet the mimium requirements set by Canada Soccer in parternship with FIFA and Concacaf as determined to meet the standards to play in international competition such as the Concacaf Champions League and FIFA Club World Cup™.
+For professional clubs, the Canada Soccer National Club Licence is granted to organizations who meet the minimum requirements set by Canada Soccer in partnership with FIFA and CONCACAF as determined to meet the standards to play in international competition such as the CONCACAF Champions League and FIFA Club World Cup™.

 For youth clubs in Canada there are four levels: